Ashlalala/aajonusnet/md/QNA/Q&A Of September 9, 2007.md

 fruit.
 Raw fruit, lots of fasting.
 All of a sudden, man, his spine started going in a flash.

 Q: Yeah.
-I have been on raw diet for about 7 years with signs of complications and so on.
+I have been on the raw diet for about 7 years as you know, I'm going through signs of detoxifications and so on.
 One thing that hasn't been resolved is my body hasn't....
-I feel like I'm in my 20s or 30s and if I don't exercise regularly , my muscles just go tight.
-If I don't stretch, go to the gym, exercise, they just like really tight like where they pull bones out of place.
+I was very active in my 20s or 30s and if I don't exercise regularly, my muscles just go tight.
+If I don't stretch, go to the gym, exercise, they just like, they're really tight like where they pull bones out of place.
 Is there any kind of dietary recommendation to take care of that?